ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 !!! note

-    As the Platform.sh API token is set at user profile level, it will be stored globaly under current user root as `PLATFORMSH_CLI_TOKEN` in ~/.ddev/global_config.yaml.
+    As the Platform.sh API token is set at user profile level, it will be stored globally under current user root as `PLATFORMSH_CLI_TOKEN` in `~/.ddev/global_config.yaml`.

 ## Simulate Ibexa Cloud without the Platform.sh add-on

-The following example adapt the [manual method to run an already existing project](../../getting_started/install_using_ddev.md#run-an-already-existing-project) to the Platform.sh case:
+The following example adapts the [manual method to run an already existing project](install_using_ddev.md#run-an-already-existing-project) to the Platform.sh case:

-This example sequence will
+This example sequence will:

 - download the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory (replace `<project-ID>` with the hash of your own project, see [`platform help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment),
 - config a new DDEV project,